mithunkumarc/learning-css-ui/box-model/margin-collapsing.md

 #### this behaviour cannot be changed, this is how css works
 #### best practice , use either top or bottom margin according to requirement

+### Rules of margin collapsing

+1. happens only vertically
+2. happens only with block line elements
+3. happens only if two elements directly in contact with each other